MichaelBell/tt03-hovalaag/README.md

 - Modified version of the assembler supporting the new ops.
 - Easy way to assemble a vasm program and build the output plus some data into a firmware for Pico
 - Firmware for Pico to communicate with the PCB.
 Ideally could be generally useful for any design.

-Physical testing - would be good to try this on an FPGA or Verilog compiled for Pico and check interfacing with it works as expected.
-Not sure I'll get chance to do that before the deadline though.

 # What is Tiny Tapeout?